danielsource/cor/README.md

 supported terminal emulators][4].
 Inspired by a more complete Vim plugin [vim-css-color][5].
 Just out of curiosity: 'cor' means color in Portuguese.

-_NOTE: This program was not tested enough._
+_NOTE: This program has not been tested enough and does not display RGB values, HSL values and CSS color names, but only HEX values at the moment._